Bypolls: Tripura CM wins, BJP wrests Rampur and Azamgarh from SP, AAP suffers jolt in Sangrur | Politics

 Tripura Chief Minister Manik Saha was among the victorious BJP candidates in the by-poll results announced on Sunday as the party bagged three out of four assembly seats in the eastern state and wrested the Samajwadi Party strongholds of Rampur and Azamgarh Lok Sabha seats in Uttar Pradesh, while the AAP lost Punjab's Sangrur parliamentary constituency.

-However, there was some cheer for Arvind Kejriwal's Party as it retained the Rajinder Nagar's assembly seat in the national capital.
+However, there was some cheer for Arvind Kejriwal's Aam Aadmi Party as it retained the Rajinder Nagar assembly seat in the national capital.

 The Congress won a seat each in Tripura, where it opened its account after drawing nil in the last assembly polls, and Jharkhand, while the ruling YSR Congress emerged victorious in the Atmakuru Assembly seat in Andhra Pradesh.